containerbuildsystem/atomic-reactor/docs/plugin_development.md

     def run(self):
         """
-        each plugin has to implement this method — it is used to run the plugin actually
+        Each plugin has to implement this method — it is used to run the plugin actually.

-        response from this method is stored in `workflow.postbuild_results[self.key]`
+        Response from this method is stored in `workflow.postbuild_results[self.key]`
         """
         json_data = {"logs": self.workflow.build_result.logs}
         return requests.post(self.url, json=json_data).content